treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
+      --content-type string   MIME type describing the format of the contents
   -d, --direct                write directly to backing store (faster but requires more credentials)
   -h, --help                  help for upload
   -r, --recursive             recursively copy all files under local source
   -s, --source string         local file to upload, or "-" for stdin
 ```